abhijitxy/Expense-Tracker-master/README.md

 If you have any questions or need help using the Expense Tracker web application, please contact us at.
 Our support team is available to assist you.

+# Security

+We take security very seriously, your data is securely stored and protected with the latest encryption technology.
+We also regularly update our servers and software to ensure that your personal information is safe and secure.

 Setup:
 - run ```npm i && npm start```